Jack will continue to be a voice for the LGBTQ community in Massachusetts

 Jack also helped found OUT MetroWest in 2011.
 This program serves LGBTQ transgender middle and high school youth from across MetroWest Boston.
 In his capacity as Executive Director, Jack served over 700 area students and their families by offering supportive services, leadership development, and youth empowerment.

-Jack lives with his husband, three sons, and bulldog in Framingham, Massachusetts.
+Jack lives with his husband, sons, and bulldog in Framingham, Massachusetts.